benburk/benburk.github.io/content/03-mira.md

 > Why no SEC/CLC instructions like the 6502?

-Having inc/dec operate on the accumulator, as well as dedicated add and sub instructions make this unneeded.
+The 6502 couldn't inc/dec the accumulator, and it didn't have add/sub without carry instructions.
+Having these instructions makes SEC/CLC unneeded.

 > Why don't INC and DEC update carry flag?

-- Allows for carry to be preserved/used across iterations in loops
+- Allows for carry flag to be preserved/used across iterations in loops
-- Easy to detect the same roll overs with N and Z flags
+- It's just as easy to detect roll-overs using N and Z flags
-- Allows a loop counter to be updated without disturbing the CF flag
 - x86 does it the same way

 > Why no dedicated call/subroutine instructions?

 - Would likely violate 1 cycle per byte of instruction objective
-- The data path for these instructions complicated, they require post/pre increment/decrement support on a stack pointer
+- The data path for these instructions is complicated, they require post/pre increment/decrement support on a stack pointer
 - Don't want to waste a full register on a stack pointer
 - User can decide what calling convention is most efficient
 - They can memory-map a stack, allowing for a call in 5 cycles and a return in 2 cycles

 > Why no fancy hardware, such as stack, barrel-shifter, multiplier, etc.?

-- Need to add fixed hardware that you won't necessarily use
+- Complex hardware optimizes for specific instead of general-purpose workloads
+- Increases the size of the CPU
 - Data paths become more complicated, likely not possible under the current speed constraints
-- Trivial to memory-map, which is much more flexible
+- Trivial to memory-map, which is a much more flexible approach

 > Why not use port-mapped I/O?

 - An ISA would likely force it to go through the accumulator instead of a register directly
-- My implementation allows you to use different addressing modes
+- Memory-mapped allows you to use different addressing modes
 - Like the point on fancier hardware, you're implementing something a program might not necessarily need, and might not be enough when you do

 > Why an accumulator architecture as opposed to a 3-op load-store?